 Want a quick and dirty way to write a short story?
-I cover a longer process in Fiction Fiesta, but this fast and simple process gets the job done.
+This fast and simple process gets the job done.
 You can write your story in a few hours, if you like, or on a wet weekend.

 1. Start With an Image, or With a Flawed Character.